 A knowledge and understanding of these sensitive issues is extremely important in helping people cope well with their fertility care journey.
 A Fertility counsellor can help with these situations by listening, helping you to develop strategies for dealing with grief, loss and trauma, dealing with sexual concerns; improving communication, dealing with disagreements, helping you to maintain a happy and satisfying relationship.

 The counsellor has specific skills and can help you to deal with any emotional issues that in turn will allow you to see your situation and options with more clarity and be in a place that will allow you to more easily focus on the care you can control.

 It is a regulatory requirement that all people requiring treatment with a donor egg, sperm or embryo or who are considering surrogacy must undergo counselling prior to commencing treatment.

 A counsellor needs to be accredited with ANZICA (Australia and NZ Infertility Counsellors Association) to provide donor and surrogacy counselling.
-A member since 2007, I can assist in helping individuals and couples cope with infertility issues, relationships that are affected by infertility, other peoples expectations & comments.
+An experienced member since 2007, I can assist in helping individuals and couples cope with infertility issues, relationships that are affected by infertility, other peoples expectations & comments.
 Wanting something so desperately regardless of how hard you work, and the many areas in life it affects.
 I have a good knowledge and understanding to discuss these sensitive issues in order to move forward.